MicrosoftDocs/Hololens/hololens/hololens-insider.md

 1. Prepare your PFX file
 1. Copy the file to your device via a USB-C cable
-1. Open the Settings app, and navigate to the Certificate viewer and apply the certificate
+1. Open the Settings app, and navigate to the [Certificate Manager](certificate-manager.md) and apply the certificate

 ### View advanced diagnostic report in Settings on HoloLens